 Ease of Set-Up

-We reviewed another tent from the NEMO family, the NEMO Galaxi 2 and came away with the same impression — NEMO tents are made to last.
-The Hilleberg Anjan 2 earned the highest durability score in our testing, alongside the Big Agnes Rattlesnake SL2 mtnGLO and Marmot Catalyst 2.
+The NEMO Galaxi 2 gave us the same impression — these tents are made to last.
+The Hilleberg Anjan 2 earned the highest durability score in our testing.

 Weight and Packed Size

-Its packed size is 19" x 5" (almost competitive with the Hilleberg Anjan GT at 19" x 6" and 4 lb.
-1 oz.), and we loved the fact that the tent can easily be divided between two hikers with the "Divvy Sack" dual-stage drawstring stuff sack.
+Its packed size is 19.5" x 6.5" (competitive with the Hilleberg Anjan GT at 19" x 6"), and we loved the fact that the tent can easily be divided between two hikers with the 'Divvy Sack' drawstring stuff sack.

-We would carry the Dagger on a backcountry trip in rough conditions, but also found it comfortable enough to car-camp with at our favorite local lake.
-Easily dividable between two hikers, the tent offers enough comfort and features for true backcountry travel, and we would want this tent as our shelter for that next high mountain summer snowstorm.
+We would carry the Dagger on a backcountry trip in rugged conditions, but also think it is comfortable enough to car-camp at our favorite local lake.
+Easily dividable between two hikers, the tent offers enough comfort and features for backcountry travel in style.

 We love the Dagger 2 so much that we wanted to see if its 3-person sibling offers the same great experience.